diegomacario/Teapong/README.md

 Now imagine the same situation, but with dozens of states and shared resources.
 The code quickly becomes tangled and difficult to maintain.

-So how do we prevent this mess?
-By only sharing resources that do not require any external variables to be maintained, and by using a different system to allow states to communicate with each other.
+To prevent this mess we must only share resources that do not require any external variables to be maintained, and we must use a different system to allow states to communicate with each other.

 "What does that other system look like?" you might ask.
 That is a question that I am still trying to answer.
 I you have any suggestions, please let me know!